Profile information

 -Propagate trees (we have birch, spruce, pine and poplar), relocate/plant some trees into a shelter belt around the house.
 This place is windy!

--Build some raised garden beds for veggies w/grid for a tarp
+-Improve our raised garden beds for veggies w/grid for a tarp

--Organizing and retrofitting inside the container is an ongoing project!
+-Organizing and retrofitting inside the container is an ongoing project:

 -Wild harvesting herbs and berries!
 Mainly we collect the arctic thyme during summer and blueberries/crowberries in the fall.